-Jason Wong

-Columbia University

-Ph.D.
-Candidate

-New York, NY

-Email: Jason.Wong@columbia.edu

-Jason Wong is a Ph.D.
-Candidate in Sustainable Development at Columbia University and a Research Affiliate at Laboratory for Aviation and the Environment of Massachusetts Institute of Technology.
+Jason Wong Columbia University Ph.D.
+Candidate New York, NY Email: Jason.Wong@columbia.edu Jason Wong is a Ph.D.
+Candidate at Columbia University in Sustainable Development and a Research Affiliate at Laboratory for Aviation and the Environment of Massachusetts Institute of Technology.
 Jason is interested in the impact of technology and infrastructure in regional socioeconomic outcomes and environmental decision making.
 His dissertation focuses on improving individual carbon offsets, economic impacts of aviation connectivity, and climate change impacts on aviation.
 He also works on electricity infrastructure and energy poverty in India.

-Jason graduated summa cum laude from the University of Maryland with a B.S. in Environmental Science and Policy (Environmental Economics) with High Honors and a B.A. in Germanic Studies.
-He also completed a Minor in Statistics and a Certificate in Science, Technology, and Society.
+Originally from Hong Kong, Jason has since lived in Shanghai, Washington D.C., Charleston, SC, Miami, FL, Hamburg, Germany, Boston, MA and currently resides in New York City.
+Outside of the teaching and research, he has developed a passion for languages.
+He speaks Cantonese, Mandarin, and German fluently and is currently learning French and Japanese.
+Jason graduated summa cum laude from the University of Maryland with a B.S. in environmental science and policy (environmental economics) with High Honors and a B.A. in Germanic studies.
+He also completed a Minor in statistics and a Certificate in science, technology, and society.
 He was a College Park Scholar in Science and Global Change, a National Oceanic and Atmospheric Administration Ernest F. Hollings Scholar and a German Academic Exchange Service Undergraduate Scholar.
 In 2013-14, he was a Phi Kappa Phi Walter and Adelheid Hohenstein Fellow.
 In 2015-16, he served as Lead Teaching Fellow at Columbia University.
 He won the 2017 Presidential Award for Outstanding Teaching by Graduate Student Instructors, the highest teaching honor bestowed upon a graduate student at Columbia.
-He is a 2016-2017 ACRP Graduate Research Awardee.
+Jason is a 2016-2017 ACRP Graduate Research Awardee.